 VGIC and Tesla argue that the individual customer should decide whether to implement ALM.
-Tesla argues that a requirement for ALM would be detrimental because requiring a relatively new technology against the will of individual customers would cause confusion, open the door to unknown technical issues, and could lead to lower charger reliability and the slowdown of EV charging deployment.
+Tesla argues that a requirement for ALM would be detrimental because requiring a relatively new technology against the will of individual customers would cause confusion, open the door corporations shall develop standard evaluation criteria to determine host sites where ALM would benefit ratepayers by reducing costs while meeting host site needs for EV charging."

+to unknown technical issues, and could lead to lower charger reliability and the slowdown of EV charging deployment.
 VGIC argues that customers should not be forced to accept smaller than nameplate connect, nor should any use cases automatically be considered appropriate/inappropriate for ALM.
 As an alternative to requiring ALM, VGIC suggests the IOUs could develop a new shared savings incentive mechanisms as an option for applicants that is designed to encourage, but not require site hosts to incorporate ALM.
 VGIC proposes the incentive for this model as a combination of an upfront payment and a bill credit.
 Several parties critiqued this approach, including TURN who argues that any costs for ALM should be borne by applicants not ratepayers and PCE who argues that the proposal still has many outstanding questions.